 – Vitruvius, De Architectura, V.12

-The river Ostia harbour and Pozzuoli harbour were the two main pillars in the Roman port system during the entire period of the Republic.
+The river Ostia harbour and Pozzuoli harbour were the two main pillars of the Roman port system during the entire period of the Republic.
 Both the port of Pozzuoli, far from the capital, and the inland port of Ostia, in the era of rapid population growth in the times of the Empire, almost ceased to fulfil the functions imposed on them: main gates to supply the city with food.
 Ostia, as a river port with low transhipment capacity (one long berth lying along the river), could only be served by small river vessels.
 There was a fleet of small ships and boats (which were loaded with goods from anchored, larger sea-going ships) and then dragged along the banks of the Tiber by animals or slaves.
 An additional difficulty was the constant silting of the port by the river current.

 Due to stormy weather conditions in winter, service in these ports was extremely difficult.
 As a rule, they were closed for several months, because no ship was safe on the open anchorages located at the entrances to these small ports.
 The great rulers were well aware of the vital importance of a great city having its own large maritime transhipment infrastructure.
 Julius Caesar planned, inter alia, changes in the course of the river’s current to make it accessible to large-sized vessels and thus eliminate the need for transhipment to smaller, river vessels.
 Emperor Augustus considered the possibility of carrying out port work at the mouth of the river itself.
 On the other hand, Caligula through an ill-considered decision – to use hundreds of transporters to your whim (a huge bridge across the Bay of Naples) – brought about a famine, the effects of which were felt for many years to come.

-Finally, from Emperor Claudius (CE 41-54) – a great, artificial harbour (called Portus) saw “the light of day”.
+Finally, from Emperor Claudius (41-54 CE) – a great, artificial harbour (called Portus) saw “the light of day”.
 It should be emphasized that the construction costs were enormous and the size of the port was limited, precisely for financial reasons that could be met by the state treasury.
 Maintaining the port in a proper condition was quite difficult due to various sediments deposited by the river, but this was realized from the beginning of construction – in the final decision, the undeniable benefits related to the location and usefulness of the entire structure prevailed.
 Despite various restrictions – the construction site was located approx. 3 km north of the mouth of the Tiber.
-Half of the basin was dug out of the ground (digging a few hundred meters into the existing shoreline), then the entire planned structure was surrounded by two long moles extending far out into the sea.
+Half of the basin was dug out of the ground (digging a few hundred meters into the existing shoreline), and then the entire planned structure was surrounded by two long moles extending far out into the sea.
 1500 m long north-west pier turned south-east in its final course.
 The second pier (several hundred meters long) turned north-west, towards the first pier.
 A space of about 500 meters was left between the two structures, in which an island with a lighthouse was placed.
 The lighthouse was built using the raw material of a huge ship built by Caligula to transport an obelisk for the amphitheatre (approx. 1000 – 1200 tons), while the construction of both large piers – breakwaters, wooden “caissons” were used, which were first anchored to piles driven into the ground – marking the main course of the structure, and then they were sunk, properly filled with ballast.

 The entire structure covered an area of approximately 1,200 m by 1,300 m, but it was not a typical port in the strict sense of the word.
 Rather, it was a huge, sheltered anchorage connected by a “shortcut” to the course of the river at a distance of about 5 km from its mouth (thanks to this, several hours were gained in sailing against the current).
 There were reloading quays (approx. 1500 m long) deep inside the port.
 The port was completed in CE 64 by Nero (who, incidentally, honoured himself on coins specially minted for this occasion) and has been waiting since then at anchor, ships had “as such” cover.
 Of course, it was not 100 per cent – it turned out as early as 62 CE (according to historians, although it looks like the period before the official completion of construction) when about 200 ships sank or were badly damaged in a powerful storm, and almost twice as many – seeking shelters along the banks of the Tiber – burned down.

 An undoubted development of the real port construction was the hexagonal port structure of Trajan (100 – 112 CE), which was an additional protection area against bad weather, while at the same time being an extension of the existing quay system and transhipment jetties.
-In addition, many different buildings were built (apart from the existing ones) at the airport, including Harbor Master’s Office, cisterns, baths and warehouses that were an integral functional part of the entire system.
+In addition, many different buildings were built (apart from the existing ones) at the airport, including the Harbor Master’s Office, cisterns, baths and warehouses that were an integral functional part of the entire system.

 The maritime nomenclature used by the Romans has also been preserved.
 The ship’s hull is carina.
 In the front, we have a bow, i.e. prora, and in the back, a stern – puppis.
 The sides were simply called ‘: walls”, meaning costa or paries.
 Inside the hull, there was a division into decks – tabula.
 There were usually two decks, though it happened and more..
 The upper, open deck was called forum.
 Also in the case when it was not a full deck, but afore and aft half deck.